Yashwanthkasula25/Crypto_trading_bot/README.md

 - This project is only for learning and demonstration.
 - It does not perform any real trading.
 - No API keys are required.

+Binance Futures Testnet (https://testnet.binancefuture.com) does not load in India without VPN.
+Due to this network restriction, I implemented a Mock Binance client to simulate order placement.
+The logic, structure, inputs, outputs, logging, and order processing flow are fully implemented as per the assignment.
+If Binance Testnet is accessible in your environment, the same logic can be connected to the real testnet client with minimal changes.